Skip to main content

 • Use an on-screen display to show inspectors at roadside

-• The ELD lets drivers use special driving statuses; Yard Move (YM) and Personal Conveyance (PC).
+• Allow drivers to select special driving statuses such as Yard Move (YM) and Personal Conveyance (PC).

-• The ELD has a mechanism to verify logs and agree to edits.
+• Incorporate a mechanism to verify logs and agree to edits

 Note: This is not a complete list.

-One key difference is that Canadian ELDs must be third-party certified, not self-certified.
-In the U.S., ELD devices are self-certified by the manufacturer that they meet requirements, and then registered with the Federal Motor Carrier Safety Administration (FMCSA).
+• Third-party certification – In Canada, ELDs must undergo third-party certification to ensure they meet specific standards.
+In the U.S. however, manufacturers are allowed to self-certify their devices, which are then registered with the Federal Motor Carrier Safety Administration (FMCSA).
 The Canadian Trucking Alliance has strongly supported this measure, stating that it will help strengthen overall compliance and discourage device tampering.

-Canadian ELDs must also meet the Technical Standard for Electronic Logging Devices published by The Canadian Council of Motor Transport Administrators (CCMTA) which outlines the minimum requirements.
+• Compliance requirements – All Canadian ELDs must meet the Technical Standard for Electronic Logging Devices standards set by the Canadian Council of Motor Transport Administrators (CCMTA).

 Learn more about Transport and FMCSA Compliance Software.